• Skip to primary navigation

 Notes

-Balila should not be dry and is served warm.
+Balila should be wet and served warm.

 Nutrition